 We hope so and would love to partner with you.

 Being Challenge explores the life of Jesus to help identify five keystone habits that Jesus practiced to help Him connect in relationship with God: Commit to Community, Study Scripture, Prioritize Prayer, Seek Solitude, and Choose Church.
-In a year where many new habits and rhythms were created, it’s important we point people back to the habits of Jesus to help them grow in their relationship with God.
+Since Covid disrupted so many people’s habits and rhythms, it’s important we point people back to the habits of Jesus to help them grow in their relationship with God.

-For more on these two 40-day challenges and which one could be right for your church, check out this short video here.
+For more on these three 40-day challenges and which one could be right for your church, check out this short video here.

 Wanting to learn more?
 You can watch a series of short training videos here or read the blog entitled “Everything you need to know about launching a church-wide challenge.”

-We are launching our next big wave on the Sunday after Easter (4/11/21) and would love to have your church in the next wave.
-We are offering incentive right now off of the already discounted church packages of Red Letter Challenge and Being Challenge.
-If you have any questions or want to receive those greater discounts by 2/26/21 please email us at email@example.com.
+We are launching our next big wave on the Sunday after Easter (4/16/23) and would love to have your church in the next wave.
+We are offering an extra incentive right now up to $250 off.
+If you have any questions, or want to receive those greater discounts by 3/5/23, please email us at email@example.com.